lucianpls/QB3/README.md

 # Change Log

 ## Version 1.2.0
-- Speed improvements
+- Speed optimizations, both compression and decompression
+    - More than 400MB/sec for byte data using the default mode
-- Add QB3M_FTL mode, fastest mode by about 20% with a tiny compression loss
+- New QB3M_FTL mode, 25% faster than QB3M_DEFAULT with a tiny compression loss
+	- 500MB/sec for byte data
     - Test availability by testing that QB3_HAS_FTL is defined

 ## Version 1.1.0